 Intellectual Stimulationis the extent to which transformational leaders challenge assumptions, take risks and solicit followers’ ideas.
 They recognize followers through stimulation, creativity and innovation.
 The leader support and collaborates with the followers as they try new approaches and develop innovative ways of dealing with organizational issues.
 The leader encourages followers to think things out on their own and encourages followers to think independently so that followers become autonomous.

-Transactional leaders put their focus on deviation management and corrective action
+Transactional Leadership focus on deviation management and corrective action

 Transformational leaders are positive role models regardless of hierarchy